MicrosoftDocs/customer-insights/ci-docs/journeys/email-preview.md

 ## Use the advanced inbox preview feature

 Go to the **Email designer** > **Preview and test** > **Email clients** tab to see real-world inbox previews that show your design exactly as it will appear in a wide variety of target email clients and platforms.
-This feature renders your message by using native code from each of the listed target platforms, and then delivers your preview as an image file showing the precise results.
+This feature renders your message by using native code from each of the listed target platforms and then delivers your preview as an image file showing the precise results.

 The inbox preview is provided by a Microsoft partner called Litmus Software, Inc. ([litmus.com](https://litmus.com/)).
 Your Dynamics 365 Customer Insights - Journeys license includes 100 inbox previews per month, and this quota is shared by your entire organization.
 After your organization has used all the available previews for the month, each user must set up their own Litmus account if they want to create additional previews.
 Personal Litmus quotas apply to individual users, not to the entire organization.
 When you've used all your free previews, you'll be given the option to sign in to Litmus directly from the **Inbox Preview** tab in Dynamics 365 Customer Insights - Journeys.
 After you're signed in, the integration is seamless.